Meet our Year 6 Team:

 Times tables are an important part of supporting children’s progress in maths, so we ask that they practise regularly using Times Table Rock Stars or timestables.co.uk.
 Weekly assessments will also take place in times tables, arithmetic, and spelling to support children’s learning.

-Homework will be given out on a Monday and should be completed and returned by the following Monday.
+Homework will be given out on a Monday and should be completed and returned by Friday.

-As the term progresses, children will receive CGP workbooks to help prepare them for their upcoming statutory assessments and their transition to high school.
+All children have now received CGP workbooks to help prepare them for their upcoming statutory assessments and their transition to high school.
+If these books are misplaced, they can be purchased online.

 SATs 2026 Information